MendenLab/GDT/README.md

 # Genie Digital Twin (GDT): Training and Evaluation Scripts

-This repository contains the training and evaluation code for **Genie Digital Twin (GDT)**, a pan-cancer longitudinal foundation model presented in our paper "TwinWeaver: An LLM-Based Foundation Model Framework for Pan-Cancer Digital Twins."
+This repository contains the training and evaluation code for **Genie Digital Twin (GDT)**, a pan-cancer longitudinal foundation model presented in our preprint ["TwinWeaver: An LLM-Based Foundation Model Framework for Pan-Cancer Digital Twins."](https://www.arxiv.org/abs/2601.20906).

+This project was a collaboration between Roche and Helmholtz Munich, as part of the Munich School of Data Science (MUDS) program.